detailyang/welcome/documentation/language/04_operators.md

 Computes the absolute value of the input, checking for overflow, storing the result in the destination.

-Note that execution will halt if the operation overflows/underflows.
+Note that execution will halt if the operation overflows.
 For cases where wrapping semantics are needed, see the [abs_wrapped](#abs_wrapped) instruction.
-This underflow happens when the input is the minimum value of a signed integer type.
-For example, `abs -128i8` would result in underflow, since `128` cannot be represented as an `i8`.
+This overflow happens when the input is the minimum value of a signed integer type.
+For example, `abs -128i8` would result in overflow, since `128` cannot be represented as an `i8`.

 #### Supported Types